OpenLightingProject/ola/plugins/usbdmx/README.md

 Claim the USB device with the given serial number as a Eurolite USB-DMX512 PRO MK2 even when `enable_eurolite_mk2 = false`.
 This makes it possible to use the Eurolite USB-DMX512 PRO MK2 together with other devices that can not be distinguished otherwise.
-This key has no effect when `enable_eurolite_mk2 = true` or no device is connected with the given serial.
-The key may be specified multiple times to use multiple Eurolite USB-DMX512 PRO MK2 devices.
+This setting has no effect when can not be distinguished otherwise.
+This setting has no effect when `enable_eurolite_mk2 = true` or if no device is connected with the given serial.
+The setting may be specified multiple times to use multiple Eurolite USB-DMX512 PRO MK2 devices.

 `nodle-<serial>-mode = {0,1,2,3,4,5,6,7}`